 Baked asparagus is a go-to side dish of mine.
 It’s so easy to throw in the oven and only takes 15 minutes to roast.
-Sometimes we even make bacon wrapped asparagus if we’re feeling a little more fancy.
+Sometimes we even make bacon-wrapped asparagus if we’re feeling a little fancier.
 Both are so delicious!

 Before baking, it’s definitely important to make sure your asparagus hasn’t gone bad.
 It’s pretty easy to tell when it’s fresh vs. bad.
 Just pay attention to the color of the asparagus…if it’s a really dark green and is no longer vibrant, it’s probably bad.

 Another way to tell is to closely look at the tips of the asparagus.
 The tips should be crisp and pointy.
 If you touch the tips with your fingers and they are mushy and break off, your asparagus has most likely gone bad.

 Tip: I like to store my asparagus spears in a glass jar with water.
 Add the bottoms of the spears to the water, then place the jar in the fridge.
 I’ve found that this helps them stay fresher for way longer!

 I like to bake my asparagus at 400°F for about 10 to 12 minutes.
 It’s tender but still has a little bite.
 For crunchier or softer asparagus, I would adjust the baking time by about 2 minutes depending on your preference.